Ficool

 But that's when Hyacinth shows up.

 Then there's Chad.
 One of the gym clowns.
-Somehow he gets Curry's files and decides he's holding the nuclear codes.
-I find him behind a strip mall, leaning into my car window with the confidence of a guy who's never been hit square in the face.
+Somehow he gets Curry's files and decides he's holding the gun with a silver bullet.
+I tail him behind a strip mall, leaning into my car window with the confidence of a guy who's never been hit square in the face.

 "Fifty grand, and the files are yours,"